brizzbane/surgetrader/README.md

 For the first coin, it looks like there was an attempt to sell it, but the sell order only partially filled.

+#### Delisted Markets

+There may be a case where SurgeTrader buys a coin and cannot sell it because the market has been delisted.
+When you send those coins to another exchange, you need to account for the fact that your BTC balance has dropped by re-upping it or decreasing the seed capital value in your config file.